- After a needlestick or sharps injury

 - Have unprotected sex with an infected partner

-- Blood transfusions (not common in the United States)
+- Receive blood transfusions (not common in the United States)

-- Direct contact with blood at work (such as health care workers)
+- Have contact with blood at work (such as health care workers)

-- Get a tattoo or acupuncture with unclean needles or instruments
+- Get a tattoo or acupuncture with unclean needles

-- Shared personal items (such as toothbrushes, razors, and nail clippers) with an infected person
+- Share personal items (such as toothbrush, razor, and nail clippers) with a person who has the virus

-- You may become very ill (called fulminant hepatitis)
+- You may become very ill very quickly (called fulminant hepatitis).

 - Appetite loss

 - Older infection that is still active

 - Older infection that is no longer active